The HyperTexts

 John Mayer's single "Waiting on the World to Change" is critical of the desensitizing of politics in youths.
 He goes on to say in "Belief," "What puts a hundred thousand children in the sand?
 Belief can.
 What puts the folded flag inside his mother's hand?
 Belief can."
 Folk singer Dar Williams's song "Empire" from her 2005 album My Better Self accuses the Bush administration of building a new empire based on the fear of terror, as well as protesting the administration's policy on torture: "We'll kill the terrorizers and a million of their races, but when our people torture you that's a few random cases."

-Punk rock remains a formidable force and generates a majority of the protest songs written today.
-Artists such as Anti-Flag, Bad Religion, NOFX, Rise Against and Authority Zero, to name just a few, are noted for their political activism in denouncing the Bush administration and the policies of the American government in general.
+Punk rock remains a formidable force within the genre.
+Artists like Anti-Flag, Bad Religion, NOFX, Rise Against and Authority Zero, to name just a few, are noted for their political activism in denouncing the Bush administration and the policies of the American government in general.
 The political campaign Punkvoter, which started the project Rock Against Bush, was kicked off with a collection of punk rock songs critical of President Bush called "Rock Against Bush, Vol. 1", and a sequel was released in 2004.
 Representatives from the punk community such as Fat Mike of NOFX, Henry Rollins (formerly of Black Flag), and Jello Biafra of The Dead Kennedys are noted for their continuing political activism.
 In 2009, Conor Oberst and the Mystic Valley Band released Roosevelt Room, which among many things protests the perils of America's wealth gap specifically involving the United State's working class.

 While country music has offered the loudest voice in support of the war through artists such as Toby Keith's "Courtesy of the Red, White, & Blue (The Angry American)", Darryl Worley's "Have You Forgotten?" and Charlie Daniels, many established country artists have released strongly critical anti-war songs.
 These include Willie Nelson, Merle Haggard, Emmylou Harris, the Dixie Chicks and Nanci Griffith.